Many people have trouble setting aside time to go to the gym, some don’t have the extra cash for a membership and others don’t have equipment at home.

 During weeks 1-4 you will train four days during the week.
-Ideally this will take place on Monday, Wednesday, Friday and Saturday.
-However, you are free to structure your training days to accommodate you schedule.
-Three days are strength focused, using your own bodyweight to workout intervals and circuits.
+Ideally, this will take place on Monday, Wednesday, Friday and Saturday.
+However, you are free to structure your training days to accommodate your schedule.
+Three days are strength-focused, using your own bodyweight to workout intervals and circuits.
 Day four is a cardiovascular training day.

 During weeks 5 and 6 you will train five days during the week.
-Ideally this will take place on Monday, Tuesday, Thursday and Friday.
-Again, you are free to structure your training days to accommodate you schedule.
-Four days are strength focused and day five is a cardiovascular training day.
+Ideally, this will take place on Monday, Tuesday, Thursday and Friday.
+Again, you are free to structure your training days to accommodate your schedule.
+Four days are strength-focused and day five is a cardiovascular training day.